wp-plugins/bp-group-tinychat/readme.txt

 == Description ==
 Demo <a href="http://teen-diary.com/wp-plugins/groups/bpgroupchat/group-chat/"> here</a>
 user: test pass: test <br>
-this plugins will create a chatroom for each buddypress group, with <a href="http://teen-diary.com/wp-plugins/"> pro</a> version, users will automatically be logged into the chat room with nickname is wordpress user's name.Once installed, activate Tiny Chat in the group admin area (or during group creation).
+this plugins will create a chatroom for each buddypress group, with <a href="http://teen-diary.com/wp-plugins/"> pro</a> version, everyone can play video youtube, soundcloud and will automatically log into the chat room with nickname is wordpress user's name.Once installed, activate Tiny Chat in the group admin area (or during group creation).

 == Installation ==